 Withdrawals from VAPW plans are taxed at 10% (plus municipal tax) if withdrawn at the statutory age of retirement (65 years old increasing gradually to 67) or following death.
 Otherwise, they are taxed at 33% (plus municipal tax).

-Additional personal pension plans for the self-employed
+Pension agreement for the self-employed without a company